 Heart support groups give you and your partner/family/whanau the chance to meet and talk with others who have gone through similar experiences.
 Most groups have physical activity programmes, invite guest speakers to talk about heart health related issues as well as other general topics.
 All groups try to promote a warm social atmosphere.

 There are a large number of heart support groups and cardiac rehabilitiation programmes throughout New Zealand.
-The Heart Foundation maintains an online directory of these groups, which can be accessed here.
+Find out which groups are available in your area by checking out our Cardiac Community Online Directory.

 Every endeavour has been made to ensure the information in the online directory is accurate and up-to-date.
 For more information, please contact us.